| |

 11. This World

-Although Prestige didn't play the biggest role in the Finnish metal scene,
+Although Prestige didn't play the biggest role in the original scene, they

-three full-length albums of pure thrash metal.
-The band's debut album
+to their roots, with three full-length albums of pure unaltered thrash metal.

-Attack Against Gnomes is musically not too interesting, with some
+point, the band's debut Attack Against Gnomes is musically not too

 |